(WYTV)- We are surviving cancer more and more but it’s costing us more and more.

-It can be a real financial burden on patients who must take certain medicines.
+It can be a real financial burden on patients who have to take certain medicines.

-“We put that medication into, essentially, a repository where we wait for the next patient that has a financial need so that we can redispense that medication to another cancer patient,” said Julie Kennerly-Shah, with PharmD Cancer Center.
+“We put that medication into essentially a repository where we wait for the next patient that has a financial need so that we can re-dispense that medication to another cancer patient,” said Julie Kennerly-Shah.